 Wash lentils and place in a small pot.
-Cover with 1 inch of filtered water, add bay leaves and kombu, and bring to a boil over high heat.
-Cover pot, lower heat, and simmer for 30 to 35 minutes or until the lentils are tender, but not falling apart.
+Cover with 1" of filtered water, add bay leaves and kombu, and bring to a boil over high heat.
+Cover pot, lower heat, and simmer for 30 - 35 mins or until the lentils are tender, but not falling apart.
 Remove from heat and compost bay leaves and kombu.
 Strain lentils and set aside to cool and drain well.
 Place chickpeas in a large bowl and mash, using a potato masher.
 Set aside.

 Place oats in a spice grinder or processor and pulse briefly 3 times; oats should be coarsely ground.
 Add them to the bowl, along with capers, dill, parsley, cilantro, mint, balsamic vinegar and lentils.
 Mix well and season to taste with salt and pepper.

 Pre-heat oven to 375°F. Line a baking sheet with parchment paper, lightly brush with olive oil, and set aside.
 Using a 1/3 cup dry measure, rinse with water and press cake mixture into measure and then flip onto tray.
 It helps if you rinse measure occasionally, so the mixture comes out easily.
 You could also shape these by hand.